Experienced Houston Forklift Accident Attorneys

-The Law Firm of Simmons and Fletcher, P.C., has handled numerous forklift accident cases involving serious injuries against negligent employers in and around the Houston area.
-Keith M. Fletcher, currently represents three employees against The Grocers Supply, Co., Inc. for forklift injuries sustained in three separate incidents.
+The forklift accident lawyers at Simmons and Fletcher, P.C., Injury & Accident Lawyers have handled numerous forklift accident cases involving serious injuries against negligent employers in and around the Houston area.
 From the warehouses to the shipyards, forklift accidents are a regular occurrence in Houston and the southeast Texas region.
-If have been injured due to the negligent operation of a forklift, you should call us now for a free consultation.
+If you have been injured due to the negligent operation of a forklift, you should call a Houston forklift accident lawyer for a free consultation.
 We charge no fees unless we win your case.

 Common Causes Of Forklift Accidents